shikaan/coldcan/README.md

 ## Improvement Ideas ##

 There's a list of feature I will add one day or another.

-- Make the client download the configuration from the server, so you don't have to rebuild it on every change;

 - Base rendered video lengths on the configuration video length instead of the number of frames received, in order to have consistent video lengths in case of frames not received;